 Most zander venues also hold a lot of pike, which is why you should always use a wire trace when fishing for zander.
-As the zander is a fairly precautious and line-shy hunter, your best choice is a soft 15lb titanium or steel trace, as these materials are very smooth, flexible, and barely noticeable underwater.
+As they are fairly precautious and line-shy hunters, your best choice is a soft 15lb titanium or steel trace, as these materials are very smooth, flexible, and barely noticeable underwater.

 Continue reading this article if you want to know why it’s always in your best interest to use a wire trace when fishing for zander, and what type of wire is the absolute best choice for this predator.

 Despite being a predator with plenty of teeth, the zander will not be able to bite through your fishing line.
 Its canine teeth are more pointy than sharp and spread further apart than the rows and pads of teeth that pike possess.

 Zander use their fang-like teeth to grab and hold prey when hunting, sinking them deep into the flesh of the fish that they are going to engulf.